 Bed-and-breakfast hotel that is not just for holidays;

 Shared accommodation for students; although many halls of residence and other types of student accommodation owned by educational establishments are not classed as HMOs

-Your landlord must get a license from the council if they manage a house of multiple occupants and these licenses need to be available to the tenants.
-Every local council will have different rulings, so it is important to check on your local council website to find out more.
+Your landlord may need a licence from the council if they manage a house of multiple occupants and these licences need to be available to the tenants.

 How can the SU help?
 If you are worried that you are living in a property that hasn’t undergone the correct checks, we can help you understand your rights and help you check that your property is meeting standards.
 We are unable to perform our own checks on your property.